Town Hill, Wrexham: Recent history

 The street is now located in Wrexham's nightlife hotspot.
 In 2005, the council installed portable urinals to address public urination.

 Now located at the bottom of Town Hill is a welfare centre, formerly a toilet block, called Hafan y Dref.
 Opened in December 2015, it provides assistance to individuals attending local nightlife venues in the area.

 In February 2020, the Daily Post reported that it was the tenth highest street in North Wales for attacks and assaults, likely due to it being part of Wrexham's hub of bars, clubs and pubs.
 In 2024, the street was pedestrianised, alongside three other city centre streets.

 Town Hall (1713–1940)

 The Town Hall (Neuadd y Dref), historically the Shire Hall, was a municipal building in Wrexham, Wales.
 It was located on Town Hill in the city centre.

-A building on the site can be traced to the 16th century, with the then Shire hall building serving as a court house.
+A building on the site can be traced to the 16th century, with the then Shire hall building serving as a courthouse.
 In 1713, the building was rebuilt, while it stopped providing court functions later in the 18th century, increasingly being utilised by tenants and for public events.
 Part of the building shortly served as a militia depot, while by 1820 it began being described as a Town Hall.
 Prior to demolition, the building was a warehouse, market and billiard hall.

 It was demolished in 1940 as part of the widening of Town Hill to alleviate traffic congestion in the area, especially as neighbouring High Street served as a bus terminal.